-- When refinancing, your existing owners title policy to ensure that you get a discount on the new policy.
+- When refinancing your existing owner’s title policy, ensure you get a discount on the new policy.

-- When buying, your signed contract with all addendums and seller disclosures.
+- When buying, your signed contract has all addendums and seller disclosures.

 Submission to Underwriter

 Once the documentation is complete, we will submit the file to the underwriter.
-Typically their review is completed within 2 days.
+Typically, their review is completed within 2 days.
 As a result there may be additional documentation requests (“conditions”), but they should be minimal.
-At this point you will receive an “approval with conditions”.
-This means that your loan has been approved, as long as the “conditions” noted are successfully cleared.
+At this point, you will receive an “approval with conditions”.
+Your loan has been approved, as long as the “conditions” noted are successfully cleared.